Germany wins world open-water relay, Italy 2nd and US 3rd

 Haley Anderson, Jordan Wilimovsky, Ashley Twichell and Michael Brinegar made up the American team which finished just three-tenths of a second behind Germany to take bronze in 53:59.00.

+Canada's team of Toronto's Kate Sanderson, Hau-Li Fan of Burnaby, B.C., and Victoria's Chantel Jeffrey and Eric Hedlin finished 13th.

-There are two males and two females on each team who swim 1.25 kilometers each, but the order in which they swim is up to the individual country.
+There are two males and two females on each team who swim 1.25 kilometres each, but the order in which they swim is up to the individual country.

 The German team, anchored by Muffels, was disadvantaged by a yellow card issued to Boy in the leadoff leg.
 A second yellow card would have resulted in disqualification, so each of the German swimmers needed to be careful of their tactics for the rest of the race.